Breast milk: Bodybuilders

+Erotic lactation

+For sexual purposes, some couples have decided to induce lactation outside a pregnancy through a practice called "Erotic lactation".

 Breast milk contamination

 Breast milk is oftentimes used as an environmental bioindicator given its ability to accumulate certain chemicals, including organochlorine pesticides.
 Research has found that certain organic contaminants such as PCBs, organochlorine pesticides, PCDDs, PBDEs, and DDT can contaminate breastmilk.
 According to research done in 2002, the levels of the organochlorine pesticides, PCBs, and dioxins have declined in breast milk in countries where these chemicals have been banned or otherwise regulated, while levels of PBDEs are rising.

 Pesticide contamination in breastmilk

 Pesticides and other toxic substances bioaccumulate; i.e., creatures higher up the food chain will store more of them in their body fat.
 This is an issue in particular for the Inuit, whose traditional diet is predominantly meat.
 Studies are looking at the effects of polychlorinated biphenyls and persistent organic pollutants in the body; the breast milk of Inuit mothers is extraordinarily high in toxic compounds.

 The CDC has provided some resources for breastfeeding mothers to reference for safe medication use, including LactMed, Mother to Baby, and The InfantRisk Center.